 Customers are taken through the whole process from design to sourcing and finally to manufacturing.

-Except for machine pressed plain wedding bands (US made), all rings are handmade in Australia with recycled metals.
-(We can also supply Fair-mined gold if requested.)
+All rings are handmade in Australia with recycled metals.
+(We can also supply Fair Trade gold if requested.)

 Likewise, we only every use ethically sourced diamonds and gemstones.
 You can choose from Argyle, recycled, vintage and lab grown diamonds, Australian, US, Fair Trade, recycled and lab grown coloured gemstones.